Skip to main content

 What to Verify on IARD

 CRD number.
 Every registered investment adviser has a Central Registration Depository number.
-Any advisor who is reluctant to give you their CRD number is a red flag.
+Ask for it.
+Any advisor who's reluctant to give you theirs is a red flag.
 Enter it at adviserinfo.sec.gov (opens in new tab) and confirm the record matches what you were told.

 State registration.
 Confirm the adviser is registered in the state where you live.
-An adviser who is not registered in your state cannot legally provide investment advice to you, with limited exceptions.
-The IARD record shows every state where the adviser is registered.
+An adviser who isn't registered in your state can't legally provide you investment advice, with limited exceptions.
+The IARD record shows every state where the adviser holds a registration.

 Form ADV Part 2A (opens in new tab).
-This is the adviser's regulatory brochure, filed with the SEC or state regulator and available in full on IARD.
-It describes how the firm is paid, discloses any broker-dealer affiliations, and covers any referral compensation arrangements.
-Look for the fees and compensation section.
-If it mentions commissions or third-party payments, the firm is not fee-only.
+This is the adviser's regulatory brochure.
+It's filed with the SEC or state regulator and available in full on IARD.
+Read the fees and compensation section.
+It describes how the firm is paid, discloses any broker-dealer affiliations, and lists referral compensation arrangements.
+If it mentions commissions or third-party payments, the firm isn't fee-only.
+That section tells you more than any marketing page ever will.

 Disclosure events.
-The IARD record shows any regulatory actions, customer complaints, or legal proceedings on the adviser's record.
-For individual representatives, FINRA BrokerCheck (opens in new tab) provides a similar report including employment history and licenses.
-One old complaint does not disqualify anyone.
-A pattern of complaints, or anything involving fraud or misappropriation, is a different matter.
+The IARD record shows regulatory actions, customer complaints, and legal proceedings on the adviser's record.
+For individual representatives, FINRA BrokerCheck (opens in new tab) provides a similar report with employment history and licenses.
+One old complaint doesn't disqualify anyone.
+A pattern of complaints is different.
+Anything involving fraud or misappropriation is a different conversation entirely.

 Questions to Ask

 Do you receive any compensation other than my advisory fee?
-A fee-only adviser's answer is a flat no. Any qualification ("sometimes," "only on certain products," "through our affiliated entity") means the adviser is not fee-only.
+A fee-only adviser's answer is a flat no. Any qualification ("sometimes," "only on certain products," "through our affiliated entity") means the adviser isn't fee-only.
+No gray area here.

 What is your CRD number?
-This lets you pull the public record independently.
-If the adviser does not know it or does not provide it, that is a problem.
+This lets you pull the public record yourself.
+If the adviser doesn't know it or won't give it to you, that's a problem.

 Are you registered as a broker-dealer or affiliated with one?
 Fee-only advisers are registered investment advisers only.
-A dual registration (both RIA and broker-dealer) means the adviser can switch between fiduciary duty and the lower best-interest standard depending on the transaction.
+Dual registration (both RIA and broker-dealer) means the adviser can switch between fiduciary duty and the lower best-interest standard depending on the transaction.
+Worth understanding before you sign anything.

 What is your account minimum?
 Many fee-only advisers require $50,000 or more to open an account.
-This is not wrong, but it is worth asking before spending time on a call.
+Nothing wrong with that, but ask before spending time on a call.
+Sky-high minimums knock out a lot of people and there's no point discovering it halfway through the process.

 How are fees calculated and when are they billed?
 A percentage of assets under management, billed quarterly, is the most common structure for portfolio management.
 Hourly and flat-fee structures exist for planning-only engagements.
-All of this should be in writing in the advisory agreement.
+All of it should be spelled out in the advisory agreement.

 Narstar is fee-only and state-registered in Utah (CRD #337496) and conditionally registered in Texas.
 We manage three model portfolios starting at a $100 minimum.
 No commissions, no exit fees, no product sales.
-If you want to verify any of this, the public records are the right place to start.
-If you want to talk, the contact form below is the fastest way to reach us.
+Want to verify any of this?
+The public records are the right place to start.
+Want to talk?
+The contact form below is the fastest way to reach us.
 Investing involves risk, including the possible loss of principal.

 Questions About Finding a Fee-Only Advisor